|

 Mid Range: The Rendezvous Hotel has an upmarket location at the Rocks.
 The rooms are clean and comfortable and there’s a gym and a pool.

-Rydges Sydney Harbour has a fabulous location near the cruise ship terminal at Circular Quay.
+Rydges Sydney Harbour is a Sydney hotel with a fabulous location near the cruise ship terminal at Circular Quay.
 It has rooftop views, and a pool and is close to public transport and cafes.

 Luxury: The Four Seasons Hotel has one of the best locations in Sydney near Circular Quay.
 Guests love the service at this popular five-star hotel and the reviews are exceptional.